sefaapinar/sefaapinar/README.md

 ### Hi there, Welcome to my Work Warehouse.👋

-My name is Sefanur Pinar, I am a student of management information systems.
+My name is Sefanur Pinar, I am a Management Information System graduate.
 I'm constantly learning new technologies and improving myself.
 I'm following the technology closely. :student::computer:

 Contact with me via these platforms!